poohcom1/godot-private-exports/README.md

 ## FAQ

 **Q: Why aren't the access modifiers updating when I updated the script?**

 A: Since these are stored as metadata in the scene, sometimes the loaded scene may go out of sync with the file.
-Try to save and/or reopen the scene.
+Try saving and reopening the scene to see if it resolves the issue.

 **Q: Why don't I see the access modifier buttons?**